Recipes

 Five ingredients, five minutes of work, and by morning you’ve got a jar of bright, tangy pickled onions that make everything better.
 Keep a batch in the fridge at all times.

-- Slice the onion as thin as you can — a mandoline is ideal, but a sharp knife works fine.
+1. Slice: Slice the onion as thin as you can.
+A mandoline is ideal, but a sharp knife works fine.

 Notes